Little Manila is Toronto's home to Filipino food and culture

 Further along Wilson you'll find Sampaguita Village, one of Little Manila's favourite restaurants among locals and tourists alike.
 For over 25 years this humble spot has been serving lechon kawali, sinigang and huge dishes of garlic fried rice for takeout or dine-in.

-Right outside during the day you can grab chicken and beef skewers for $3 apiece.
-This outdoor grill is, for many, as reminiscent of the Philippines as Wilson Street can get.
+This restaurant is, for many, as reminiscent of the Philippines as Wilson Street can get.

 Hector Vasquez and Tanya Mok